All your burning questions about AJ, writing, and ice skating in one place (with answers, even).

 I should note that trans men are often invisible when it comes to sports and are more or less allowed to participate alongside cisgender male athletes without issue.
 Trans women have faced some pushback, although hormone treatments render them effectively equal to cisgender women with respect to strength and muscle mass, as far as I’ve researched.
 As transgender athletes become more visible within their respective sports and start winning titles and working toward qualifying for the Olympics, I suspect we’ll start seeing more stories about them and have a better idea of how their sport governing bodies plan to handle their participation.

 It’s the non-binary, gendequeer, and agender athletes who may struggle to find a place in the sport.
 Everything in figure skating is gendered, from singles events and dance steps to the color of people’s skate boots and laces.
-Like Ana, I hope they have a supportive coach, someone who can develop their skating skills and work toward their goals while remaining true to themselves.
+Like Ana, I hope they have a supportive coach, someone who can develop their skating skills and work toward their goals while allowing them to remain true to themselves.